Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/cicd-microprofile.md

    > [!NOTE]
    > This setting lets Azure Pipelines know which build server to use.
 You can also use your private customized build server.

-1. To configure your build for continuous integration, select the **Triggers** tab, and then select the checkbox next to **Enable continuous integration**.
+1. To configure the pipeline for continuous integration, select the **Triggers** tab, and then select the checkbox next to **Enable continuous integration**.

    ![Enable continuous integration](media/cicd-microprofile/continuous-integration.png)

-1. Select the **Tasks** tab to return to the main build pipeline page.

 1. Select the dropdown next to **Save & queue**, and select **Save**.